-Zojoji Temple, in the heart of Tokyo, has a rich history that dates back to 1393.
+Zojoji Temple, in the heart of Tokyo, has a history that dates back to 1393.
 It was founded as an orthodox and fundamental nembutsu seminary for Jodo shu in the Kanto region.
 The temple was originally in the Ueno area of Tokyo, but it was relocated to its present site in 1598 after Ieyasu Tokugawa, the founder of the Tokugawa shogunate, entered Edo (present-day Tokyo) in 1590 to establish his provincial government.

 During the Edo period, Zojoji Temple became the chief temple for the Jodo sect of Japanese Buddhism in the Kanto region.
 It was also closely associated with the Tokugawa clan, the rulers of Japan during that time.
 Six of the Tokugawa shoguns were buried in the Taitoku-in Mausoleum in the temple grounds.

 Despite its association with the Tokugawa clan, Zojoji Temple suffered significant damage during World War II.
 The temple was rebuilt in the post-war years, and it continues to be an important religious center in Tokyo.

 Today, Zojoji Temple is open to the public, and you can explore its impressive structures and learn about its rich history.
 The temple grounds include a mausoleum of the Tokugawa family, a small museum, and other buildings and structures that offer a glimpse into Japan’s past.